Search results for:

-When you install Grafana to your server you will have two choices.
+When you install Grafana to your server, you will have two choices.
 You can either install the Open Source version or the Enterprise version.
-Both options would be free at the point of installing the service but if you feel like you would like the Enterprise service that Grafana offers, you would only be able to upgrade seamlessly with the Enterprise version.
+Both options would be free at the point of installing the service, but if you feel like you would like the Enterprise service that Grafana offers, you would only upgrade seamlessly with the Enterprise version.
 Here is a link to learn more about the Enterprise service: https://grafana.com/products/enterprise/.
-Since there are these two options to install we will be going both options in this guide.
-If everything is ready then let’s start to install Grafana.
+Since there are these two options to install, we will be going through both options in this guide.
+If everything is ready, then let's start to install Grafana.

 sudo nano /etc/yum.repos.d/grafana.repo